-Westmoreland County inks deal for site of next industrial park in Sewickley Township
+Westmoreland County buys property for industrial park in Sewickley Township

 Officials said the site is expected to have six 20- to 40-acre parcels serviced by the agency's freight rail line and convenient access to Interstate 70.

 “There is great demand right now for large pad-ready sites,” said Westmoreland County Commissioner Gina Cerilli.
-“Commerce Crossing at Westmoreland will not only address the need, but it will also cater to the petrochemical, manufacturing and logistic industries that demand access to interstate and rail infrastructure.
+“Commerce Crossing at Westmoreland will not only address the need, but it will also cater to the petrochemical, manufacturing and logistic industries that demand access to interstate and rail infrastructure.”

-Westmoreland's industrial park system currently houses 145 companies with more than 8,000 workers that officials say bring in more than $5.3 million in tax revenue.
+Westmoreland's industrial park system houses 145 companies with more than 8,000 workers that officials say bring in more than $5.3 million in tax revenue.

 Once completed, the new park is expected to provide more than 1,000 jobs at the site.